paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 **(c) Restoration of sequestration procedures**

-(1) In the event of a suspension of sequestration procedures due to a declaration of war, then, effective with the first fiscal year that begins in the session after the state of war is concluded by Senate ratification of the necessary treaties, the provisions of subsection (b) of this section triggered by that declaration of war are no longer effective.
+(1) In the event of a suspension of sequestration procedures due to a declaration of war, then, effective with the first fiscal year that begins in the session after the state of war is concluded by Senate ratification of the necessary treaties, the provisions of subsection (b) triggered by that declaration of war are no longer effective.

-(2) In the event of a suspension of sequestration procedures due to the enactment of a joint resolution described in subsection (a) of this section, then, effective with regard to the first fiscal year beginning at least 12 months after the enactment of that resolution, the provisions of subsection (b) of this section triggered by that resolution are no longer effective.
+(2) In the event of a suspension of sequestration procedures due to the enactment of a joint resolution described in subsection (a), then, effective with regard to the first fiscal year beginning at least 12 months after the enactment of that resolution, the provisions of subsection (b) triggered by that resolution are no longer effective.

 ### Statutory Notes

 #### References in Text
-Section 254 and section 254 of the Balanced Budget and Emergency Deficit Control Act of 1985, referred to in subsec. (a)(1), (2)(A), mean section 254 of Pub.
-L. 99–177, which is classified to [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904), and was amended by Pub.
-L. 105–33, title X, § 10206(1), Aug.
-5, 1997, 111 Stat.
-704, by redesignating subsecs. (j) and (k) as (i) and (j), respectively.

 This title, referred to in subsec. (a)(1), means title II (§ 200 et seq.) of Pub.
 L. 99–177, Dec.
 12, 1985, 99 Stat.
 1038, as amended, known as the Balanced Budget and Emergency Deficit Control Act of 1985.
 For complete classification of this Act to the Code, see Short Title note set out under [section 900 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-900) and Tables.

 The Congressional Budget Act of 1974, referred to in subsecs. (a)(1) and (b)(2), is titles I to IX of Pub.
 L. 93–344, July 12, 1974, 88 Stat.
 297, as amended.
 Title III of the Act is classified generally to subchapter I (§ 631 et seq.) of chapter 17A of this title.
 Title VI of the Act was classified generally to subchapter IV (§ 665 et seq.) of chapter 17A of this title prior to repeal by Pub.
 L. 105–33, title X, § 10118(a), Aug.
 5, 1997, 111 Stat.
 695. For complete classification of this Act to the Code, see Short Title note set out under [section 621 of this title](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-621) and Tables.

+Section 254(j) of the Balanced Budget and Emergency Deficit Control Act of 1985, referred to in subsec. (a)(2)(A), is section 254(j) of Pub.
+L. 99–177, which was redesignated section 254(i) of that Act by Pub.
+L. 105–33, title X, § 10206(1), Aug.
+5, 1997, 111 Stat.
+704, and is classified to [section 904(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section904/i&num=0&edition=prelim).

 The Congressional Budget and Impoundment Control Act of 1974, referred to in subsec. (a)(2)(A), is Pub.
 L. 93–344, July 12, 1974, 88 Stat.
 297, as amended.
 For complete classification of this Act to the Code, see Short Title note set out under [section 621 of this title](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-621) and Tables.